privacysandbox/dev-tools/CONTRIBUTING.md

 ## Bug Reports

-Please use GitHub Issues.
+Please use GitHub Issues with details on which API you're using (e.g. Topics) as well as the OS version.
 For bugs relating to Privacy Sandbox on Android itself (not these developer tools) file bugs on [Issue Tracker]( https://issuetracker.google.com/issues/new?component=1116743&template=1629474).